Master of Sustainable Real Estate Development

 The full-time MSRED program is three semesters, or 11 months.
 The part-time program is two years.
 Graduation is in May, inline with the university-wide and School of Architecture ceremonies.

 Classes typically start the last week of June.
-The summer courses run through July and end with a week-long Urban Field Study trip the first week of August.
+The summer courses run through July and end with a week-long Urban Field Study trip the first week of August (subject to public health protocols).
 Fall and spring courses follow the university’s academic calendar.

-- The MSRED degree consists of 10 required courses and 2 electives, for a total of 40 credits.
-The full curriculum can be accessed here.
+The MSRED degree consists of 10 required courses and 2 electives, for a total of 40 credits.

 Yes.
 The School of Architecture provides a small number of merit-based scholarships as part of the normal application process.
 Additionally, a number of paid internships with industry partners are available to interested MSRED students.
 These funds are very limited, and MSRED students cover the majority of their tuition and living expenses through federal or other loans and personal funds.